 Filmmaker and author, I came here to tell a story.

 Having been through the psychiatric system more times than I would have liked, I am compelled to share my story.
-My Beautiful Psychosis: Making Sense of Madness is my debut memoir and is published by Aeon Books.
-I believe story has the power to inspire, transform and heal.

 I started my career at the BBC Natural History Unit in Bristol in 1995.
 I believed documentaries had the power to inspire positive change in the world.
 My degree was in English and Psychology so I learned filmmaking on the job.
 I went on to Direct films for Discovery, National Geographic, Animal Planet and Channel 5.